jaroussie/customsigns/README.md

 # Custom Signs
-A small website for custom signs in Trackmania.
+A barebones website for using custom signs in Trackmania.

 Inspired by https://github.com/williamhzo/astro-cube